kennethlove/django-admin-action-hero/docs/example_library_usage.rst

-.. highlight:: python3
 Example Library Usage
 #####################

+.. highlight:: python3

 We need an admin action that will take a batch of records, selected in the admin, make sure each record is valid, and then spawn a background task, for each record, that will apply our custom processing function to it.
-You may need this same kind of action in multiple admins or even projects. `django-admin-actions` helps you to avoid this repetition by giving you classes to handle common scenarios and an abstract base class to use for your own custom action types.
+We may need this same kind of action in multiple admins or even projects. `django-admin-actions` helps us avoid this repetition by giving us classes to handle common scenarios and an abstract base class to use for our own custom action types.

 First, let's define a simple background task using Celery.
 This task will perform the processing on each record.
 In this case, we're just going to simulate processing with a print statement.